yth345/nslab-spring-2023/notes/0207-repeated-servers.md

 ### 2. IP Coverage Ratio v.s.
 Probed Channel %

 To understand the performance of this strategy, I took a look at the increase of IP coverage ratio when we increase the percentage of top viewer channels we probed at each round.
-- x-axis: __top viewer channel percentage__, ranges from 0% to 100%, plotted every 1%.
+- x-axis: __top viewer channel percentage__, ranges from 0% to 100%, plotted every 0.5%.
 1% means that we probed the top 1% viewer channels each round, and 100% means that we probe as much live channels we see up to 100k channels.
 - y-axis: __IP coverage ratio__, the amount of unique IPs we see by probing a certain % of channels divided by the total unique IPs we get by probing all channels.

 #### (1) Probed from Different Cities Seperately

-- For most cities, probing the top 1% viewer channels gives us the complete IPs.
+- For most cities, probing the top 0.5% viewer channels gives us the complete IPs.
-- However, to get 80% of IPs, we need to probe 18% of channels in Paris, 24% in London, 39% in Marseille, 60% in Copenhagen, 69% in Warsaw, and 70% in Berlin.
+- However, to get 80% of IPs, we need to probe 19% of channels in Paris, 24.5% in London, 39% in Marseille, 56% in Warsaw, 60% in Copenhagen, 56% in Warsaw, and 70.5% in Berlin.

 -> Through the observation in Section 1., we can cut down on the % of channels we probe if we probed from different cities together.